OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

 supported chain id is indexed.
 That latest all-chain date must also be within one day of the current UTC date, otherwise the publisher exits successfully with `skipReason: "not_data_ready"` and leaves any existing manifest untouched.
-After that, the same command performs incremental catch-up by regenerating the previous and current month based on Hasura's latest complete date; incremental runs only require the Arbitrum/Ethereum `crossChainComplete` gate.
+After that, the same command performs incremental catch-up by backfilling unpublished months and regenerating at least the previous and current month based on Hasura's latest complete date; incremental runs only require the Arbitrum/Ethereum `crossChainComplete` gate.

 To clear only the local artifact bucket while keeping the rest of the compose stack running: